iPaulPro/MPH-Dock/README.md

 <br>

-The app sits in the top menu bar and shows the account balance of the auto-exchange coin.
+The app sits in the top menu bar and shows the account balance of your auto-exchange coin.
 A full balance breakdown of all coins is shown upon selection.

 ![screenshot](https://i.imgur.com/yQmDxZd.jpg)